Latest News

 BLACK Not recommended for prescribing in Primary or Secondary Care except under exceptional circumstances.

-PURPLE Multiple categories within the same drug group
+PURPLE Multiple categories within the same drug group.

 Powys Medicines Management Team: Info.medicinesmanagement.powys@wales.nhs.uk